 This easy to build, Mid-Century Modern inspired daybed is the perfect DIY to create a cozy place to relax and welcome guests too!
 Find the free building plans, video tutorial and instructions below.

-We had an unused corner in our basement that was ideal for this type of set up, but of course, you can build just one.
+We had an unused corner in our basement that was ideal for this type of set up, and of course, you can build just one.
 But two fit our space absolutely perfectly.

 Below are complete written instructions, but if you are more of a visual learner, I made a video tutorial of the complete building process.

 My favorite plywood is made by PureBond because it is constructed out of hardwoods and are formaldehyde-free.
 I used the Birch veneer finish, which fits the modern aesthetic of the bed.
 Here is a cut plan for building your bed from one sheet of plywood.

 This post contains affiliate links for your convenience.
 I make a small commission on purchases you make at no extra cost to you.
 Your support allows me to continue to provide quality content.